-There were at least five board members twittering during plenary including yours truly (though I mostly read tweets without sending much) and our esteemed moderator (Twitter extraordinaire) Bruce Reyes-Chow.
-There were a few staff people in the mix as well as others who weren't at the meeting.
+At least five board members were tweeting during plenary, including yours truly (though I mostly read tweets without sending much) and our esteemed moderator (Twitter extraordinaire) Bruce Reyes-Chow.
+A few staff people were in the mix and others weren't at the meeting.
 Tweets appeared every few minutes ... not every few seconds.

 At one point, I chaired a portion of the meeting that went into closed session.
-At the beginning of that time I reminded folks that what was being discussed was confidential and reminded them that they should not cellphone, text, email, tweet, or carriet pigeon the contents of this meeting to others outside the meeting.
-Whether everyone agreed that that they needed to cease communications or tweeting altogether, I do think most appreciated the need to be confidnetial.
+At the beginning of that time, I reminded folks that what was being discussed was confidential and that they should not cellphone, text, email, tweet, or carrier pigeon the contents of this meeting to others outside it.
+Whether everyone agreed they needed to cease communications or tweeting altogether, I most appreciated the need to be confidential.

-I know some members of the GAMC object to the idea Twittering at all during a GAMC meeting.
-The feeling is that people, board members in particular, should be giving their undivided attention to the proceedings.
-Yet others percieve this as an opportunity for outsiders to the meeting to participate with the event ... it both informs and includes others in the work of the church.
-I've heard other reasons pro and con.
+I know some members of the GAMC object to the idea of Tweeting at all during a GAMC meeting.
+The feeling is that people, especially board members, should be giving their undivided attention to the proceedings.
+Yet others perceive this as an opportunity for outsiders to the meeting to participate in the event ... it informs and includes others in the Church's work.
+I've heard other reasons, pro and con.

-So here is my question to you: Should people, espeically board members, twitter during the meetnig of a deliberative body?
+So here is my question to you: Should people, especially board members, tweet during the meeting of a deliberative body?
 Why or why not?

 Let's oppose cars and go back to horses and buggies too.